mdjahidhasan009/MongoDB---The-Complete-Developer-s-Guide/README.md

 2. Atlas(Cloud)
 3. Mobile

-Others options
+Other options

 1. Compass
 2. BI Connectors
 3. MongoDB Charts

 ### Stitch
 > 💡 Basically a serverless backend solution.

-That gives
+### Serverless Query Api

-> 💡 **Serverless Query Api** **⇒** a tool sets or tools to directly database query from inside client apps.
+> 💡 A tool sets or tools to directly database query from inside client apps.

-> 💡 **Serverless Functions(in the cloud ⇒ related to js) ⇒** a tool sets or tools to directly database query from inside client apps.
+### Serverless Functions(in the cloud ⇒ related to js)
+> 💡 A tool sets or tools to directly database query from inside client apps.
+### Database Triggers

-> 💡 **Database Triggers ⇒** that allows us to events in a database, like a document was inserted and then execute a function in response to that and that function could then maybe send an e-mail.
+> 💡 That allows us to events in a database, like a document was inserted and then execute a function in response to that and that function could then maybe send an e-mail.
+### Real-Time Sync

-> 💡 **Real-Time Sync ⇒** basically is built to synchronize a database in a cloud with that mobile offline supporting database.
+> 💡 Basically is built to synchronize a database in a cloud with that mobile offline supporting database.

 ## How MongoDB works